LockonS483/IndraReactNative/README.md

 ## Setup
 * Install XCode and its command line tools
 * Make sure node, watchman, and cocoapods is installed
-* Install/Update react-native by running
-* In the project directory, run
+* Install/Update react-native, and install pods; In the project directory, run
 ```
 $npm i
 $cd ios && pod install && cd ..